upbound/docs/content/spaces/observability.md

 Upbound offers a built-in feature to help you collect and export logs, metrics, and traces for everything running in a Control Plane.
 Upbound provides an integrated observability pipeline built on the [OpenTelemetry](https://opentelemetry.io/) project.

 The pipeline deploys [OpenTelemetry Collectors](https://opentelemetry.io/docs/collector/) to collect, process, and expose telemetry data in Spaces.
-Upbound deploys a collector per control plane, defined by a SharedTelemetryConfig set up at the group level.
-Control plane collectors pass their data to external observability backends defined in the SharedTelemetryConfig.
+Upbound deploys a collector per control plane, defined by a `SharedTelemetryConfig` set up at the group level.
+Control plane collectors pass their data to external observability backends defined in the `SharedTelemetryConfig`.

 ## SharedTelemetryConfig

-SharedTelemetryConfig is a custom resource that defines the telemetry configuration for a group of control planes.
-It specifies the exporters and pipelines that the control planes in the group use to send telemetry data to external observability backends.
+`SharedTelemetryConfig` is a custom resource that defines the telemetry configuration for a group of control planes.
+This resources allows you to specify the exporters and pipelines your control planes use to send telemetry data to your external observability backends.

- The following is an example of a SharedTelemetryConfig resource that sends metrics and traces to New Relic:
+ The following is an example of a `SharedTelemetryConfig` resource that sends metrics and traces to New Relic:

 ```yaml
 apiVersion: observability.spaces.upbound.io/v1alpha1